collerlab-github/epifactors_cancer/03_nmf/README.md

 Prerequisites: 01_data_collection and 02_filtering must be completed.

 This folder contains scripts for running NMF and generating initial visualizations.
-The overall process includes:
-1. Running NMF, picking an optimal rank, and retrieving patient cluster memberships and top NMF genes.
-2. Generating heatmaps for top NMF genes and patient groups.
-3. Conduct PCA on all epigenes and compare NMF clusters in PC space.

 Here are the descriptions for the scripts.